11 Best Smartwatches to Monitor Blood Pressure in 2026: Cuff-Based, PPG and Hypertension Detection Compared

 Heart Rate & SpO₂:

-24/7 HR with high/low alerts, SpO₂ spot checks for sleep and altitude days.
+24/7 HR with high/low alerts, and SpO₂ spot checks during sleep and on altitude days.

 Optical HR can wobble during fast movements—wear it snug and one finger above the wrist bone.